Topaz (1969 film): Plot

 During a mass rally and a lengthy speech by the líder máximo, the red-headed Cuban guard recognises Devereaux's face from the New York City incident.

 Parra has heard from the tortured Carlotta Mendoza that Juanita is their leader.
 He embraces her and shoots her dead to save her from extreme torture.

 At the Havana airport, the Cuban authorities fail to find the microfilms that Deveraux has.
-He returns to find that his wife has left him.
-Devereaux is to be recalled to Paris.
-Kusenov tells him about the existence of a Soviet spy organisation, "Topaz," within the French intelligence service.
+He returns to find that Nicole has left him.
+Devereaux is recalled to Paris.
+Before he leaves, Kusenov tells him about the existence of a Soviet spy organisation, "Topaz," within the French intelligence service.
 He is given the name of NATO official Henri Jarré, who leaked documents to the KGB.

-In Paris, he is picked up at the airport by his daughter and his son-in-law.
-Michèle brings to a cocktail Jacques Granville, an old friend of André.
-Michèle hopes that her parents will get along, but Nicole cannot forgive André's affair with Juanita.
-André and Michèle stay alone, and Jacques complains the agent Martin that Nicole married Andre.

-Devereaux researches the leak and invites some of his old friends and colleagues, including Jarré, to a lunch at a fine Paris restaurant under the pretext of helping Devereaux prepare for his inquiry.
+In Paris, André is picked up at the airport by Michèle and François.
+He accompanies Michèle to a cocktail party at his friend Jacques Granville's house.
+Michèle wants to reconcile her parents, as Nicole has found out about André's affair with Juanita.
+When Michèle asks her mother to help her father, she refuses.
+At the party, Jacques confesses to a friend that he once liked Nicole, but that she married André.
+André invites some of his old friends and colleagues, including Granville and Jarré, to a lunch at a fine Paris restaurant under the pretext of helping Devereaux prepare for his inquiry.
 Devereaux tells the others about Topaz to provoke some reaction.
 Jarré claims that it is misinformation and that Kusenov died a year ago.

-Jarré starts to panic and visits the leader of the spy ring, Jacques Granville.
+Jarré panics and visits the leader of the spy ring, Jacques Granville.
 Devereaux, Nicole, and Granville were close friends from their days together during the French Resistance.
 Granville tells Jarré that it was a mistake to say Kusenov was dead since the Americans will easily discover that Jarré lied.
-As Jarré leaves Granville's house, Devereaux's wife arrives to meet Granville, her lover.
+As Jarré leaves Granville's house, Nicole arrives to meet Granville, who is her lover.
+She glimpses Jarré departing.

-Devereaux sends his son-in-law, François, to interview Jarré.
-Devereaux and Michèle rush to Jarré's flat and find Jarré dead, which is a staged suicide, and François has disappeared.
-After being clubbed and kidnapped, François managed to escape from his captors' car with an overheard phone number.
+Devereaux sends his son-in-law, François, to interview Jarré and coax him into admitting something.
+Before François can succeed, two mysterious men show up.
+Devereaux and Michèle rush to Jarré's flat and find Jarré dead, a staged suicide, and François missing.
+François returns to Michèle's apartment and says he was clubbed and kidnapped, but managed to escape from his captors' car, after overhearing the phone number of their boss, known as Columbine, the head of Topaz.

-Nicole tells her family with tearful eyes that since the phone number is Granville's, he must be the leader of Topaz.
+Nicole recognizes François's sketch of Jarré as the man she saw leaving Granville's house, and recognizes the phone number as Granville's.
+She tearfully tells her family that Granville must be the leader of Topaz.
 Granville, exposed, commits suicide (in the American and the French versions) or flees to the Soviet Union (in the British version).